Model Completion through Nonlinear System Identification

 Project Objectives

 COMPLETE aims to develop a comprehensive nonlinear system identification framework to obtain accurate and interpretable models of measured complex system dynamics by completing an approximate pre-existing model through black-box nonlinear system identification.
-The project focuses on the following objectives:
+The project has several key objectives:

 1. Provide model structures, algorithms, and theory that flexibly interconnect the pre-existing model and the black-box completion.